densen1978/Studies-Data-Projects/README.md

 6. Capstone Project

-   The main final project was made for  "Market Insights for E-commerce Company in 2019".
+   The main final project was made for  "Customers segmentation and Probability of Purchase Modelling".
-   The Capstone project with all queries, dashboard, reports and presentation can be found [here](https://github.com/LinasSut/Capstone-Project/tree/main)
+   The Capstone project with all queries, dashboard, reports and presentation can be found [here](https://github.com/densen1978/Capstone-project)